What Not to Do on Your First Vegas Trip (2026): Mistakes That Quietly Ruin Your Trip

 Cheap rooms can be expensive in other ways.

-Hotels far from the Strip or at the extreme ends of it often require more transportation, more walking, and more planning.
-For a first trip, convenience matters more than squeezing out the lowest possible rate.
+Hotels at the far ends of the Strip — or off it entirely — often require more walking, more transportation, and more planning.
+For a first trip, convenience matters more than saving a small amount upfront.

-Centrally located hotels like Paris Las Vegas reduce friction simply by being where first-timers naturally want to spend time.
+Centrally located options like Paris Las Vegas reduce friction simply by being where most first-time visitors naturally spend their time.

 Don’t Wear the Wrong Shoes